mjharris95/mjharris95.github.io/01-research.md

 ([paper](https://doi.org/10.1098/rsbl.2019.0713)).
-I contributed to a model predicting West Nile Virus neuroinvasive disease, which consistently outperformed an ensemble model of forecasts submitted to a Centers for Disease Control and Prevent forecasting challenge ([paper](https://doi.org/10.21203/rs.3.rs-1992050/v1)).
+I contributed to a model predicting West Nile Virus neuroinvasive disease, which consistently outperformed an ensemble model of forecasts submitted to a Centers for Disease Control and Prevention forecasting challenge ([paper](https://doi.org/10.21203/rs.3.rs-1992050/v1)).
 Using an early model of COVID-19 transmission, I helped estimate the impact of initial nonpharmaceutical interventions in Santa Clara County and